planetfederal/workshops/workshops/geoserver/adv/slides/slides.rst

 This next section discusses SQL views.
 Not to be confused with CQL filters, SQL views allow custom SQL queries to be saved as layers in GeoServer.

 A traditional way to access database data is to configure layers against either tables or database views.
-There may be some data preparation into tables, and database views will often include joins across tables and functions to change a data's state, but as far as GeoServer is concerned these results as somewhat static.
+There may be some data preparation into tables, and database views will often include joins across tables and functions to change a data’s state, but as far as GeoServer is concerned these results as somewhat static.

 SQL views change this.
 In GeoServer, layers can be defined by SQL code.
 This allows for execution of custom SQL queries each time GeoServer requests the layer, so data access need not be static at all.

 This is similar to CQL/OGC filters, they comprise only the WHERE portion of a SQL expression, can only apply to one layer at a time, and are somewhat limited in their set of functions / predicates.
-SQL views don't suffer from any of these limitations.
+SQL views don’t suffer from any of these limitations.

 One other benefit to SQL views is that execution of the query is always done natively at the database level, and never in memory.
 This contrasts with CQL/OGC filters, which may or may not be executed at the database level dependent on whether the specific function is found.
 If such a function is not found, the request is executed in memory, which is a much less efficient process.

 Perhaps most usefully, as well as being arbitrary SQL executed in the database using native database functions, SQL views can be parameterized via string substitution.

 In short, SQL views have tremendous power and flexibility.
-They are always executed in the database so performance is optimized.
+They are executed in the database so performance is optimized.
 You also have access to all database functions, stored procedures, and even joins across tables.

+Note: In the past, SQL views were only allowed against databases.
+Recently, this functionality has been extended to include any data sources.

 --------------------------------------------------